 Please note that little, if any, of the dividends paid by T. Rowe Price money market funds, bond funds, and the Real Estate Fund, are expected to qualify.
 A portion of the dividends paid by the T. Rowe Price Global Real Estate Fund also may not qualify.
 In addition, all or a portion of a fund's dividends may not qualify for the lower tax rate if its income is derived from interest, short-term gains, or other nonqualified sources.

 - Mutual fund distributions.
 Mutual funds distribute their annual realized net capital gains to shareholders on a pro-rata basis.
 The fund notifies the shareholder whether the gains are long-term or short-term.
 (Remember that short-term gains are treated as ordinary income.)

 The status of any capital gain distributed to you by a mutual fund depends on how long the fund owned the securities that produced the gain—not on how long you owned shares in the fund.

 - Shareholder transactions.
 Investors can use their capital losses from fund transactions to offset capital gains from other sources.
 Any net capital losses can be used to offset ordinary income dollar for dollar up to $3,000 (or $1,500 if married but filing separately) in any one year.
 Unused losses can be carried forward indefinitely.
-(View IRS Publication No. 550.)
+View IRS Publication No. 550.

 - Mutual fund transactions.
 The fund's capital losses are never distributed to shareholders but are used to offset capital gains realized by the fund during the year.
 Except as otherwise limited by law, any additional losses are carried forward by the fund to apply against gains realized in the future.
 The only losses you can claim are those you may have incurred when you redeemed your own shares of a fund.